House of Schwarzenberg: Bohemia

 The Schwarzenberg land holdings in Bohemia included the Duchy of Krumlov, the town of Prachatice and Orlík Castle.
 The family also acquired the property of the House of Rosenberg (Rožmberkové).
 On their lands, the Schwarzenbergs created ponds, planted forests and introduced new technologies in agriculture.

 Upon the establishment of the Protectorate of Bohemia and Moravia in 1939, the possessions of Prince Adolph of Schwarzenberg were seized by the Nazi authorities.
 He managed to flee, but his cousin, Heinrich, Duke of Krumlov, was arrested and deported.
-After World War II, the Czechoslovakian government stated, by law No. 143/1947 from August 13, 1947 (Lex Schwarzenberg), that the assets of the Schwarzenberg-Hluboká primogeniture passed to the Land of Bohemia.
+After World War II, the Czechoslovak government stated, by law No. 143/1947 from August 13, 1947 (Lex Schwarzenberg), that the assets of the Schwarzenberg-Hluboká primogeniture passed to the Land of Bohemia.

 The Schwarzenberg family holding included the following residences in Bohemia: